 However, drunk drivers must also answer for their negligent actions in civil court.
 In order to recover compensation, you will need to pursue a civil case and file a personal injury claim for the damages that were done.
 This type of case is different than other motor vehicle accident cases because you can seek punitive damages in addition to compensation for the losses and damages you suffered.

 If you are a Georgia DUI victim, you will need the assistance of an experienced and successful Georgia DUI victim attorney to help you seek justice and get the compensation to which you are entitled.
-Call the Law Offices of Shane Smith at 770-HURT-999 or (866) 979-1629 to receive a free consultation today.
+Call Shane Smith Law at 770-HURT-999 or (866) 979-1629 to receive a free consultation today.
 Additionally, you may want to read our book, I Was Hit by a Drunk Driver: What Do I Do Next?
 The Guide for Victims of Georgia Drunk Driving Accidents, which will provide you with more information about the process.
 Simply fill out our online form, and we will provide you with a complimentary copy.